OsaPL/Versus-Brawl/README.md

 There are things missing atm:
 - Respawn system is not yet completed (still a little wonky, missing a more generic spawn code)
 - No ability to team up
-- No modifications to the default character scripts
+- No big modifications to the default character scripts
 - Missing elements for new gamemodes implementation

 Some of the functionality will come eventually, once I have laid the foundation by developing these features.